milicabakic/airplane_tickets/README.md

 # airplane_tickets

-A microservice system whose functionality is the sale of airline tickets are composed of 3 services.
+A microservice system which functionality is the sale of airline tickets are composed of 3 services.
 Each service has its own function in this microservices architecture.
 All services communicate via HTTP.
 In this maven projet is used Spring Boot and Apache ActiveMQ.